desaiankitb/google-trends-parser/README.md

-# Google Trends to MongoDB with Slack Notifications and FastAPI
+# Google Trends to MongoDB with Slack Notifications, Logging, and FastAPI

-This project fetches daily trending searches from Google Trends, stores them in a MongoDB database, and sends notifications to a Slack channel regarding the status of the operation.
+This project fetches daily trending searches from Google Trends, stores them in a MongoDB database, sends notifications to a Slack channel regarding the status of the operation, and logs important events and errors.
 Additionally, it exposes an API endpoint using FastAPI to trigger the fetching process.

 ## Prerequisites